 Chapter 7 bankruptcy is by far the most popular chapter under which consumers file for bankruptcy‚ as it’s the chapter under which a person can have their debts discharged and move on with life the quickest.

-But Chapter 13 bankruptcy in Los Angeles has its perks for people in a different situation.
+But Chapter 13 bankruptcy in Woodland Hills has its perks for people in a different situation.
 For those who own assets and might make too much money to qualify for Chapter 7‚ Chapter 13 allows payment plans‚ usually for three to five years‚ to pay back creditors.
 Once the period has ended‚ the debts are considered paid in full.

 Chapter 13 usually is for people who have assets that they would like to keep‚ whereas most Chapter 7 filers have far more debt than assets that could be sold to help pay their debt.
 Homeowners filing for Chapter 13 would likely be able to keep their house‚ vehicles and other assets after the process has concluded.